 How is social media being used in healthcare communication?

 In today’s digital age, social media has become an integral part of our daily lives.
 From connecting with friends and family to sharing photos and videos, social media platforms have revolutionized the way we communicate.
 But did you know that social media is also playing a significant role in healthcare communication?
-Let’s explore how social media is being used in the healthcare industry and its impact on patient care.
+Let’s explore how social media is being used in the healthcare industry.

 Social media in healthcare: